blaze-b/mc-db/README.md

   - os interface
     - It is the layer that differs depending on which operating system sqlite was compiled for.

+## Creating the compiler and virtual machine

+- Create the sql command processor
+- The “front-end” of sqlite is a SQL compiler that parses a string and outputs an internal representation called bytecode
+- The byte code will be passed into the virtual machine

+ {% include image.html url="/images/arch2.jpg" description="SQLite Architecture (https://www.sqlite.org/arch.html)" %}

 ## Reference link

 - [Build your own link](https://github.com/codecrafters-io/build-your-own-x.git)